ZiqiaoPeng/SyncTalk/README.md

 python main.py data/May --workspace model/trial_may -O --iters 60000 --asr_model ave
 python main.py data/May --workspace model/trial_may -O --iters 100000 --finetune_lips --patch_size 64 --asr_model ave

+# If you want to train the torso, same as ER-NeRF
+# <head>.pth should be the latest checkpoint in trial_may
+python main.py data/May/ --workspace model/trial_may_torso/ -O --torso --head_ckpt <head>.pth --iters 150000

 # or you can use the script to train
 sh ./scripts/train_may.sh
 ```